JieyuZ2/ProVision/SCENE_GRAPH_GENERATION.md

 We have two options for relation detections: `holistic` and `detailed`.
 - holistic: model will perform one-time inference and output all possible relations.
 Fast but may lose some accuracy.
-- detailed: model will inference througth all possible object pairs in the image.
-It takes longer time to complete but each object will have at at least one relation with other objects.
+- detailed: model will infer through all possible object pairs in the image.
+It takes a longer time to complete, but each object will have at least one relation with other objects.

 We provide two types of APIs for relation detection.
-You can read the previous image segmentation results and call `annotator.relation_detection`, or perform image segmentation and relation detection simuteniously on the fly by calling `annotator.relation_wo_segment`.
+You can read the previous image segmentation results and call `annotator.relation_detection`, or perform image segmentation and relation detection simultaneously on the fly by calling `annotator.relation_wo_segment`.

-You can choose either using the original output from model or ground the model's output into your predefined relation list.
+You can choose to either use the original output from a model or ground the model's output into your predefined relation list.

 ### Requirements
 1. Follow the [instruction](https://github.com/CircleRadon/Osprey?tab=readme-ov-file#install-%EF%B8%8F) and install the necessary packages.